panoptic-labs/docs/docs/getting-started/options-traders.md

 # Options Traders

-Options Traders can leverage Panoptic's full-featured platform.
+Options Traders can leverage Panoptic's full-featured platform through its advanced trading interface.
 Users can buy and sell capital-efficient, multi-legged options strategies on any token at any strike price.

 ## Why Trade Options on Panoptic?